avinetworks/avi-helm-charts/docs/AKO/AKO_Operator.md

     NAME          	            NAMESPACE
     ako-operator-2889212993	    avi-system

 **Note** that installing the AKO operator via `helm` will also add a `AKOConfig` object which in turn, will prompt the AKO operator to deploy the AKO controller.
 Please see [this](#AKOConfig-Custom-Resource) to know more about the `AKOConfig` object and how to manage the AKO controller using this object.
+List of CRDs added by the AKO operator installation:
+1. AKOConfig
+2. HostRule
+3. HTTPRule

 #### Uninstall using *helm*

-To uninstall the AKO operator and the AKO controller, follow:
+To uninstall the AKO operator and the AKO controller, use the following steps:

 *Step 1:* Remove the aviconfig object, this should cleanup all the related artifacts for the AKO controller.